hyperledger/indy-hipe/text/protocols/README.md

 mold.
 It may be desirable to create conversion tools that allow Swagger interop.

-# Prior art
+## Prior art
 [prior-art]: #prior-art

+[bpmn]: #bpmn
 * [BPMN](https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation): A
  graphical language for modeling flows of all types (plus things less like our protocols as well).
 BPMN is a mature standard sponsored by [OMG]( https://en.wikipedia.org/wiki/Object_Management_Group).
 It has a nice [tool ecosystem](https://camunda.com/bpmn/tool/).
 It also has an XML file format, so the visual diagrams have a two-way transformation to and from formal written language.
+It also has a code generation mode, where BPMN can be used to drive executable behavior if diagrams are sufficiently detailed and sufficiently standard.
+(Since BPMN supports various extensions and is often used at various levels of formality, execution is not its most common application.)
 BPMN began with a focus on centralized processes (those driven by a business entity), with diagrams organized around the goal of the point-of-view entity and what they experience in the interaction.
 This is somewhat different from an A2A protocol where any given entity may experience